 STUART VARNEY, GUEST HOST: You want more jobs?
 Then stop playing so nice.
-That's what my next guest wants corporate America to know.
-As long as American CEOs keep kowtowing to China, we will lose our position as the world's economic leader.
+That's what my next guest wants corporate America (search) to know.
+As long as American CEOs keep kowtowing to China (search), we will lose our position as the world's economic leader.

 With us now to explain is Representative Bernie Sanders from Burlington, Vermont.